Euler-type approximation for the invariant measure: An abstract framework: Framework and main results

-\begin{remark}~ The really important constants in the above definition are $b_{\ast }$ and $ \varepsilon >0$ which appear in (\ref{AN1}).
-They determine the speed of convergence in our approximation results, see (\ref{AN14}) and (\ref{A5}).
-In contrast, the constant $C_{\ast }$ only influences the constants multiplying the speed on convergence in (\ref{AN14}) and (\ref{A5}), and in this sense is less important. \end{remark}
+\begin{remark} As the above example shows, the most important constants that appear in Definition~\ref{coupling}, Eq.~\eqref{AN1}, are $b_{\ast }$ and $ \varepsilon >0$.
+In practical examples, $b_*$ corresponds to the mean-reverting behaviour of the process while $\varepsilon$ is mostly related to the short time approximation error of the chosen scheme (see also examples in Section~\ref{sec:ex}).
+They determine the speed of convergence in our approximation results of the stationary distribution in Theorem~\ref{th:main}.
+This will appear clearly in the proof of Lemma~\ref{lem_wass}.
+In contrast, the constant $C_{\ast }$ only influences the constants multiplying the speed on convergence, and is in this sense is less important. \end{remark}